Mike Dirnt: Career

-Dirnt helped form the secret Green Day side project the Network during the summer of 2003.
-The six-piece new wave band consists of the members of Green Day, along with touring members and friends of the band.
-They released their debut album, Money Money 2020, on September 30, 2003.
-After a seventeen-year hiatus, the band released their second album, Money Money 2020 Part II: We Told Ya So!, on December 4, 2020.
-In addition to playing bass for the band, Dirnt also provides lead vocals on many of their tracks (in contrast to his work with Green Day, where he primarily provides backing vocals).

-In the live album Bullet in a Bible Armstrong calls Dirnt "the best bass player in the history of punk rock".

-In 2007, during the recording of Green Day's eighth studio album, 21st Century Breakdown, Dirnt, Armstrong, and drummer Tré Cool formed the garage rock side project Foxboro Hot Tubs.
-In addition to the three members of Green Day, the band also includes Green Day touring members Jason White, Jason Freese and Kevin Preston.
-They released their debut album, Stop Drop and Roll!!!, in 2008.
-Dirnt played bass and provided backup vocals on the album.

 In 2012, during the iHeartRadio Music Festival, Dirnt and Armstrong smashed their respective bass and guitar after Armstrong became agitated onstage and ranted about Green Day's set being cut short.

 On April 18, 2015, Dirnt and his Green Day bandmates were inducted into the Rock and Roll Hall of Fame in their first year of eligibility.

-On May 1, 2025, Dirnt and his Green Day bandmates got their star in the Hollywood Walk of Fame.
+On May 1, 2025, Dirnt and his Green Day bandmates received a star in the Hollywood Walk of Fame.

 Songwriting and lead vocals

 Although Armstrong is Green Day's main lyricist, Dirnt has written lyrics for "Emenius Sleepus", "J.A.R.
-(Jason Andrew Relva)", "Scumbag", "Ha Ha You're Dead", the subtrack "Nobody Likes You" from the medley "Homecoming" and the B-side "Governator".
-He also co-wrote the lyrics to "Best Thing in Town", "The One I Want", and "Panic Song" with Armstrong, and writes all the bass lines for Green Day songs.
-Mike also composed the intro to "Desensitized" from Shenanigans using a baseball bat and an old cathode ray tube television.
+(Jason Andrew Relva)", "Scumbag", "Ha Ha You're Dead", the subtrack "Nobody Likes You" from the medley "Homecoming", and the B-side "Governator".
+He also co-wrote the lyrics to "Best Thing in Town", "The One I Want", and "Panic Song" with Armstrong.
+Dirnt writes all the bass lines for Green Day songs.
+He composed the introduction to "Desensitized" using a baseball bat and an old cathode ray tube television.

 Dirnt sings lead vocals on "Governator", part of the third verse of "Outsider" on the Shenanigans album, and the "Nobody Likes You" subtrack of "Homecoming".
-He also sings the subtrack "Modern World" from the medley "American Eulogy" from 21st Century Breakdown and sings lead for exactly 10 seconds in "Sex, Drugs, and Violence" from ¡Tré!.

-For the Green Day side project the Network, Dirnt shares lead vocal duties with Armstrong.
-Some notable tracks that feature Dirnt as the lead vocalist include "Joe Robot", "Reto", "Money Money 2020", "Trans Am", and "Digital Black".